bluescan/tacent/README.md

 __Download the Source__

-The Tacent source and solution/project files may be downloaded as a 7-zip archive.
+The Tacent source and solution/project files are available as a 7-zip archive.
 The instructions are simple: Unzip the archive somewhere, open Tools/UnitTests/UnitTests.sln, press F7 in Visual Studio to build, and press F5 to run.

 [Download the source here.](http://upperboundsinteractive.com/Tacent.7z)